M00setheM1ghty/project-1-bar/README.md

 Cocktail enthusiasts and those who want to become one.
 Our target group are all people between the ages of 21-60.

 ### Communication:
-With a clear & bold design, this information is readily available to all who visit the site.
-Each page is boldly marked so that the user knows instantly where they are.
-The information is readily available, without having to go through an exhaustive search.
-And the operating hours are available throughout all the pages, to remind our audience immediately of when we are open.
+With a minimalistic design,  information is easy to find by all who visit the site.
+With this approach we avoid an overload of information and ensure that the most important parts are conveyes to the customers.
+Also the operating hours and location are available throughout all the pages, to remind our audience immediately of when we are open and where to find us.

 ### Current User Goals:
 - To see updates on upcoming events and changes in the menus